Author: Shane Lambert

 I knew that declining would be tantamount to an admission of intent to kill.
 It would mean that I didn’t want there to be any evidence of being in her company.

 “Sure,” I said unenthusiastically.

 She then held her camera aloft while we both faced it, me through the driver-side window and her just outside of it.
 A few moments later, she held the phone square to my face.
 This action showed me with absolute clarity that the picture of us was online at a popular social media website.

 I could have left things alone, however, I had petty revenge on my mind.
 All of her unwarranted suspicion, even as I tried to do her a favour that she’d effectively asked for, had affronted me.

 “She thinks she’s so sneaky,” I thought to myself.

-Then I thought that I would burst that bubble with a reference to the picture of the back of my car, a picture she probably thought that she took on the lowdown as she approached my vehicle.
+Then I thought that I would burst that bubble with a reference to the picture of the back of my car, a picture she probably thought that she had taken on the lowdown as she approached my vehicle.

 “I’m sure you already posted the pic of my plate,” I snipped.

 I stared at Danielle with the left side of my mouth turned downward.
-With bewildered eyes and clenched teeth, her head nodded a few millimeters, a miniscule confirmation that she had posted my plate online.
+With bewildered eyes and clenched teeth, her head nodded a few millimetres, a minuscule confirmation that she had posted my plate online.